Gavinzj/Modularity_based_Hypergraph_Clustering_code/README.md

   <li>other relevant parameters</li>
 </ol>

 Note that based on the user input, the values of global variables like file_paths and parameters will be modified by the program correspondingly.
-In other words, a user does not need to modify the code by hand.
+In other words, a user does not need to modify the code by hand.<br/>

 Link to the code: https://github.com/Gavinzj/Modularity_based_Hypergraph_Clustering_code